 - You may feel tired, weaker than usual, or "washed out" for up to six weeks after a major surgery.
 Try to take naps, or frequent rest breaks, during the day.
 Simple tasks may initially exhaust you.

-- You may feel somewhat depressed.
-Or you may have trouble concentrating or encounter difficulty in sleeping.
+- You may feel a sense of loss or become depressed.
+You may have trouble concentrating or encounter difficulty sleeping.